binbashar/le-ref-architecture-doc/docs/work-with-us/careers.md

     - [x] [**Reference Architecture**](../how-it-works/code-library/code-library.md)

-        Improve, maintain, extend and update our reference architecture, which has been desingned under optimal configs for the most popular modern web and mobile applications needs.
+        Improve, maintain, extend and update our reference architecture, which has been designed under optimal configs for the most popular modern web and mobile applications needs.
 Its design is fully based on the [**AWS Well Architected Framework**](https://leverage.binbash.com.ar/support/#aws-well-architected-review).